kamiazya/web-csv-toolbox/.changeset/shaggy-feet-double.md

 ---
-"web-csv-toolbox": patch
+"web-csv-toolbox": minor
 ---

-- Add more detail documents.
+- Add more detailed documents.
   - Fixed a naming conventions problem in the documentation.
     - Changed `streamingParse` to `parseString`.